What is Ave Maria malware?

 General description of Ave Maria malware

 Ave Maria is a modular RAT with an advanced design.
-Though when it was first discovered researchers believed that the malware is fairly simple and won't follow Ryuk ransomware's story.
+When it was first discovered, researchers believed that the malware is fairly simple and won't follow Ryuk ransomware's story.
 After the later analysis, it was revealed that this virus has advanced functions under its hood, such as privilege escalation and remote camera control.

 Ave Maria Trojan uses a DLL hijacking exploit that, at this point, doesn’t have a foreseeable fix.
 It allows the malware to escalate privileges of a Windows process and enable a malicious process to gain administrative control of an infected machine.
 Unfortunately, the malware is also capable of avoiding detection on many target machines.